 Implementing solutions to address climate change is important to the future of our company, customers, consumers and our shared world.
 We have a strong interest in reducing our greenhouse gas (GHG) emissions given the risks we believe climate change presents to our business.

 Climate change could have an impact on the quantity and quality of agricultural raw materials available for our products; create weather patterns that impact our ability to operate our facilities and supply chain; as well as impact the availability and quality of water.
-These potential challenges to our business make GHG emission reductions a priority for PepsiCo.
+The impact of climate change could also adversely affect the communities that we operate in and source from due to possible agricultural uncertainty.
+These potential challenges to our business and the community make GHG emission reductions a priority for PepsiCo.

 We believe industry and governments should commit to science-based action to keep global temperature increases to 2˚ Celsius above pre-industrial levels, as described by the Fifth Assessment Report of the Intergovernmental Panel on Climate Change.
 Our goal to reduce absolute GHG emissions across our value chain by at least 20 percent by 2030, part of our Performance with Purpose (PwP) 2025 agenda, was made within this science-based context.